kfigon/RandomGoCode/concurrency/readme.md

 **Shared variables can't be accessed at the same time**

-`mutex` - mutual exclusion - uses a binary semaphore (flag is used or not)
+`mutex` - mutual exclusion - uses a binary semaphore (flag is used or not) if lock is acquired - other threads that wants to acquire it must block

+some fun things from sync package:
+* `sync.Once -> once.Do(f)` - execute only once across all goroutines, other calls blocks.
+Used for initializing some things before actual run

+## deadlock
+when 2 threads have synchronization dependencies and these are circular - one depends on two and two depends on one

+### classic - dinning philosophers issue
+classic story to talk about deadlock. round table, 5 philos, 5 bowls of rice.
+Between each philo is one chopstick to eat the rice (one on the left, one on the right).

+When each grabbs left and try to grab right chopstick - deadlock, all are locked!

+Chopstick = mutex
+philo - thread

+## starve
+one thread is not executed enough times - not fair.

+## livelock
+when threads are not acquiring locks even if they can.
+Too defensive approach